sarabt04/TFG-QI-MEASURES-IN-ATOMIC-NUCLEI/README.md

 The codes that start with BB implement these functions to the mentioned nuclei.

 The codes that start with CC uses the results found to do comparative plots.
+The obtained plots are shown in the CC files as well.